Most people know that superstars Gal Gadot and Barbra Streisand are Jewish, but did you know the following celebrities are also Jewish?

 The stand-up comedian is also 25% Jewish.
 His birth name is Louis Szekely.

 His paternal grandfather, Geza Szekely Schweitzer, was a Hungarian Jew.
 He migrated to Mexico.
-There, he met Louis’ grandmother, who stems from a wealthy family of Spanish descent that has been living in Mexico for several generations.
+There, he met Louis’ grandmother, who stems from a wealthy family of Spanish descent.
+Her family has been living in Mexico for generations.